-The Progress Board will make one of the following recommendations:

-- 1. Recommend a further period of enrolment

-- 2. Remedial work be completed within a specified timeframe

-- 3. Termination of enrolment

-Candidates will be informed and consulted on any changes to their registration and may appeal against the decision of the Progress Board (refer to section 2.3).

-- 5.8 The Progress Board will be monitor completion of the taught element of Professional Doctorate Programmes. - 5.9 Where a candidate is prevented, by ill health or other cause, from making progress with their research, the registration may be suspended by the FRPC, normally for a single period of up to 12 months. - 5.10 A candidate shall submit their thesis, or other material, to the Graduate Research Centre before the expiry of the maximum period of registration. - 5.11 The Faculty Research Programmes Committee (FRPC) may extend an MPhil or PhD candidate's period of registration, normally for not more than 12 months.
-A candidate seeking such an extension shall apply on the appropriate form (see Annex 1) which is submitted to the Graduate Research Office and considered by the FRPC. - 5.12 Where a candidate has discontinued their research, the withdrawal of registration shall be notified in writing to the Graduate Research Office. - 5.13 A candidate shall pay such tuition fees as determined by the University.
+- The Progress Board will make one of the following recommendations: - 1.
+Recommend a further period of enrolment - 2.
+Remedial work be completed within a specified timeframe - 3.
+Termination of enrolment - Candidates will be informed and consulted on any changes to their registration and may appeal against the decision of the Progress Board (refer to section 2.3). - 5.8 The Progress Board will be monitor completion of the taught element of Professional Doctorate Programmes. - 5.9 Where a candidate is prevented, by ill health or other cause, from making progress with their research, the registration may be suspended by the FRPC, normally for a single period of up to 12 months. - 5.10 Where plagiarism is suspected in a candidate's work prior to the thesis submission, the University's Academic Misconduct Regulations: http://uso.southwales.ac.uk/StudentCasework/AI/ will apply - 5.11 A candidate shall submit their thesis, or other material, to the Graduate Research Centre before the expiry of the maximum period of registration. - 5.12 The Faculty Research Programmes Committee (FRPC) may extend an MPhil or PhD candidate's period of registration, normally for not more than 12 months.
+A candidate seeking such an extension shall apply on the appropriate form (see Annex 1) which is submitted to the Graduate Research Office and considered by the FRPC. - 5.13 Where a candidate has discontinued their research, the withdrawal of registration shall be notified in writing to the Graduate Research Office. - 5.14 A candidate shall pay such tuition fees as determined by the University.